-If a protocol targets subjects for enrollment who would be expected to have diminished decision making capacity (such as people with moderate to severe dementia), the study must require that surrogate consent be obtained from those subjects' legally authorized representative (LAR).
-This person may act on behalf of the subject for consent purposes.
-If a protocol targets a subject population that includes the potential for diminished decision making capacity (such as people with a range of intellectual disabilities or mild dementia), a protocol must be in place to assess capacity to determine if consent will be conducted with the subject's LAR or the subject him/herself.
+If a protocol targets participants for enrollment who would be expected to have diminished decision making capacity (such as people with moderate to severe dementia), the study must require that surrogate consent be obtained from those participants' legally authorized representative (LAR).
+This person may act on behalf of the individual for consent purposes.
+If a protocol targets a participant population that includes the potential for diminished decision making capacity (such as people with a range of intellectual disabilities or mild dementia), a protocol must be in place to assess capacity to determine if consent will be conducted with the participant's LAR or the participant themselves.